zpwangmath/zpwangmath.github.io/index.md

 My research focuses on the mathematical analysis of kinetic equations, especially the Vlasov–Poisson systems and related self-consistent field models.

+Recently, I have been studying the effects of noise on Vlasov–Poisson systems.

 My work mainly concerns:
 - Propagation of moments and velocity support;
 - Conservation laws and energy methods;